nobody-777/SepMeta/README.md

 ## Meta-training

-### Meta-training using our Curriculum-Based Meta-learning method
+### Meta-training using SepMeta
-Since our method is a two-layer recursive version of the designed BrotherNet module, we give the implementation of the BrotherNet in trainer_ensemble package.
-For example, you can dirrectly perform the Demo.sh  in the package to train and test a specific meta-learner.
+SepMeta is an end-to-end method, you can dirrectly perform the following script to train and test a specific meta-learner.
-> Demo.sh
+> python train_fsl.py  --model_class ProtoNet --backbone_class Res12 --dataset  MiniImageNet  --max_epoch 100 --episodes_per_epoch 300  --temperature 40 --shot 1 --eval_shot 1  --step_size 20 --lr 0.001 --percent 0.1 --inc 0.003 --gpu 6

 ## Meta-test
 You can using the following script to test your trained model using tasks sampled from test set.
-> python trainer_ensemble/test_fsl.py   --shot 5 --eval_shot 5 --num_test_episodes 3000   --test_model .your_trained_model_path --gpu 5
+> python test_fsl.py  --shot 5 --eval_shot 5 --num_test_episodes 3000   --test_model .your_trained_model_path --gpu 5

 ## Acknowledgement
 Our implementations use the source code from the following repository:
 - [Few-Shot Learning via Embedding Adaptation with Set-to-Set Functions](https://github.com/Sha-Lab/FEAT), CVPR2020

-Thanks for their valuable work.

 ## Contact
 If you have any questions about this implementation, please do not hesitate to contact with me.